Fewnikz/Fewnik-z_Suits_Lethal_Company_Mod/README.md

 # Fewnikz Suits
 ## A mod i made using the more suits library.
-Right now the mod only has one suit.
+Right now the mod only has two suits.
 But i am planing to add more.
 I mostly made this mod to learn how to upload and package a mod to the thunderstore